Perfect Lemon Ricotta Cheesecake

 Removing a cheesecake from a springform pan

 After spending all that time making such a gorgeous and scrumptious cheesecake, the last thing I want to do is mess it up when taking it out of the pan.
 The first thing to do is to make sure it is fully chilled.
-After 12 hours, it better be!
 I first run a thin knife around the sides of the pan to loosen it.
+Then I unclip the sides and carefully lift the springform ring off the top.

-Then, I unclip the sides and lift the springform ring carefully off the top.
 Now is the time to touch up the sides if there are any crumbs out of place or spots that need fixing.
-Next, I run an offset spatula under the cake to loosen it and smoothly scoot it onto the serving plate. place the cake onto a flat work surface, loosen it from the bottom of the pan with an offset spatula, and transfer it to a large, flat serving plate.
+Next, I run an offset spatula under the cake to loosen it, then smoothly slide it onto the serving plate.
+Place the cake onto a flat work surface, loosen it from the bottom of the pan with an offset spatula, and transfer it to a large, flat serving plate.

 More tips to consider

 • Never use low-fat ingredients.
-It will make the cheesecake runny because it does not have enough fat to set properly.
+It will make the cheesecake runny because it lacks enough fat to set properly.

 • For the cleanest pieces, I use a large knife dipped in hot water after each slice.